RodeoYeeHa/behave2unitgen/README.md

 Use DBUnit
 ==========
-Most of our web applications rely on database queries that can only be testet completely with Integration Tests.
+Most of the web applications rely on database queries that can only be testet completely with Integration Tests.

-DBUnit is extremely useful for Integration Tests for it provides you some features to prepare the database before your tests start and even to compare the data after the test have run with the expected values automatically.
+DBUnit is extremely useful for Integration Tests.
+It provides you several features to prepare the database before your test start.
+And you are able to compare the data after the test have run with the expected values automatically.

-There is a library called "spring-test-dbunit" that integrates the Spring Test Framework will DBUnit.
+There is a library called "spring-test-dbunit" that integrates the Spring test framework with DBUnit.

-Lets assume, we want to implement an adressbook application.
+Let us assume that we would like to implement an adress book application.
 The requirement we want to test is:

     The system must allow the user to delete any of his contacts.
     The user is not allowed to delete contacts of other owners.

 This example shows how difficult it is to describe a relatively simple requirement.
 Let's write a DBUnit-Test for this.
-In this example, there are two contacts with the same names stored for different owners.
-One ower should only be able to delete his or her database entry:
+In this example there are two contacts with the same names stored for different owners.
+One owner should only be able to delete his or her database entry:

     @RunWith(SpringJUnit4ClassRunner.class)
     @ContextConfiguration(locations = { "classpath:application-context.xml" })